- QA and debug experiments and campaigns

 Opting out of TLS

-Optimizely will make a CDN available at cdn-s-optional.optimizely.com for customers who wish to opt out of TLS.
+Optimizely has an alternative CDN available at cdn-s-optional.optimizely.com for customers who wish to opt out of TLS.
 This domain will point to Optimizely’s same primary CDN but will not send the HSTS header.
 To transition to this CDN, change your

 //cdn.optimizely.com URLs to point to